 You start your education on September 1 at TU Delft.
 The first term will be focused on signal analysis, seismic and electromagnetic theory and exploration geophysics.

 You have two weeks to move to Zürich where your education continues at ETH Zurich with courses on modelling, processing and inversion of geophysical data.
 It is during this period that you design and execute geophysical field work during a practical summer course.
 The course work at ETH Zurich ceases at the end of June.

 After the summer break, you continue your programme at RWTH Aachen University in October.
 The Aachen term centred around specialised applied and numerical methods (like machine learning in Geosciences), hydrogeophysics, engineering geophysics and borehole logging.

 Fourth Term: Master’s thesis

-In the last semester, students will write their Master’s Thesis at one of the three universities, other approved university or industry laboratories.
+In the last semester, students will write their Master’s Thesis at one of the three universities, other approved universities or industry laboratories.

 The language of instruction is English.
 All teaching, exercise and practical material are provided in English.

 Most students originating from EU/EFTA countries as well as students from English-speaking countries can assume that they have sufficient proficiency in English to register and participate in the Joint Masters Programme.
 Other students need to submit English language test results as evidence of their proficiency.
 On a case-by-case basis, as determined by the respective student advisor, students whose first language is not English may be required to attend remedial English-language classes before or during the first study period.